 Psychologist Carl Jung first popularized the personality dimension of introvert and extrovert.
 The way he explained the differences was either an inward or outward focus.
 Extroverts have a more outward focus, they are more naturally in tune with social status, which means they are influenced more by fashion, and current trends in general.
 This means their color preferences will be influenced by the current trends.
 Introverts are less likely to be influenced by what is popular due to their inward focus, so their color preferences will originate from their internal inner workings.

 Colors can also be used to gain attention from others which could indicate extroversion and social confidence.
 Someone wearing red for example would likely mean they had no problem with attention, and may even be seeking it, they’re likely extroverted.
 Someone wearing black may suggest they wish to be unseen, and values privacy; these are characteristics more common with introverts.

 There is evidence and research which suggests connections between color preferences and the personality traits of introversion and extroversion.
-However the extrovert/introvert traits is only one of the main dimensions of personality.
+However the extrovert/introvert trait is only one of the main dimensions of personality.
 The priority and dominance of personality traits will differ depending on the individual, and also the current circumstances and state of mind of an individual will also influence preferences.

 So basically, due to the complexity of people we shouldn’t jump to conclusions too quickly.